jxchong-lab/GlobalGenes_RareX_Challenge_2023/README.md

 disease = rx_orphanet_summary.loc[rx_orphanet_summary.index==rx_in_orphanet[0]]
 ```

-Novel terms: The following new terms which are top terms for the Kleefstra syndrome show that abnormality of coordination, Somnambulism, Sleep onset insomnia, Drowsiness, Seizure, Abnormality of the musculature, Sleep apnea, .. are common.
+Novel terms: The following new terms which are top terms for the Disease 1/Robinow syndrome show that Screwdriver-shaped incisors, Malformed lacrimal duct, Femur fracture, .. are common.
 These terms are important terms for the Kleefstra syndrome but not exist/matched in the hpo/orpha dataset.
 ```python
 disease[disease['top_terms_not_match_but_frequent']==1]
 ```